Answer a few simple questions to make your document in minutes

 The specific guidelines and restrictions governing PoA forms vary by state; however, in West Virginia, your Power of Attorney will require the signatures of two witnesses and a notary public.
 The witnesses to your form should not be anyone who is financially responsible for your medical care, your attending physician, or any person who signed the PoA document on your behalf, if you are unable to sign.
 You should also exclude your spouse or any other relative, heir, or beneficiary.
 As a general standard, witnesses should not be under 18 years old, and no witness should simultaneously be acting as your agent.

-See West Virginia Healthcare Power of Attorney law: § 16-30-4
+See West Virginia Medical/Healthcare Power of Attorney law: § 16-30-4